ShvartsmanIrina/ShvartsmanIrina/README.md

 #### Biomedical engineer and junior ml engineer.

-Currently I'm taking my first steps as ml engineer in the biological and medical field.
+Currently I'm taking my first steps as ml engineer in the biological field.